AI Use Cases/Healthcare

 Annual savings for a mid-sized

-Health systems typically realize 25-40% reductions in cloud infrastructure costs within 90 days of deployment, translating to $500K - $1.6M in annual savings for a mid-sized system.
-Beyond raw cost reduction, organizations see 50% faster cloud resource provisioning for new clinical initiatives (reducing time-to-value for Epic upgrades or new care coordination tools), 15-20% improvement in cloud cost predictability (eliminating surprise billing and enabling accurate budget forecasting), and 100% compliance audit readiness (all cost optimization actions logged and justified against regulatory requirements).
-IT teams recover 400-600 hours annually previously spent on manual cost analysis and vendor negotiations, redirecting that capacity to cybersecurity hardening and clinical infrastructure innovation.
+A deployment like this targets a 25-40% reduction in cloud infrastructure costs within 90 days - on the assumptions above, $500K - $1.6M in annual savings for a mid-sized multi-site network.
+Beyond raw cost reduction, the targets include faster cloud resource provisioning for new clinical initiatives (reducing time-to-value for Epic upgrades or new care coordination tools), more predictable cloud budgeting (fewer surprise bills, cleaner forecasts), and audit-ready records - every cost optimization action logged and justified against regulatory requirements.
+The IT target is 400-600 hours annually recovered from manual cost analysis and vendor negotiations, redirected to cybersecurity hardening and clinical infrastructure innovation.

 ROI compounds over 12 months as the AI model matures.
 Initial savings (months 1-3) come from quick wins: right-sizing oversized instances, eliminating orphaned storage, optimizing reserved capacity.
 Months 4-9 yield deeper optimization as the platform learns your clinical demand patterns and identifies structural inefficiencies (redundant environments, suboptimal multi-region architectures, licensing misalignment).
-By month 12, health systems typically achieve 35-45% total cost reduction while improving clinical system performance and audit compliance.
-The platform pays for itself in the first quarter; subsequent quarters are pure margin recovery that funds clinical technology investments and strengthens competitive positioning in value-based care contracts.
+By month 12, the cumulative target is a 35-45% total cost reduction while improving clinical system performance and audit compliance.
+The business case targets payback inside the first quarter; every quarter after that is margin recovery that funds clinical technology investments and strengthens competitive positioning in value-based care contracts.

 Target Scope